 CQT is hosted by the National University of Singapore and also has staff at Nanyang Technological University.
 With some 180 researchers and students, it offers a friendly and international work environment.

 Learn more about CQT at www.quantumlah.org

-- Highly experienced in the complex optical setup.
+- Highly experienced in the optoelectronic characterisation of devices, materials, and nanomaterials.

-- Experience with optical spectroscopy, laboratory experimental automation software, particularly using python.
+- Experience with laboratory experimental automation software, particularly LabVIEW.